Evenwyne/programming-univbasics-data-types/README.md

 Some programming languages make a difference between a single `String` element (called a **char** for character) and a collection of **chars** called a `String`.
 Ruby does not.
-A `String` of one character is a `String` just like a `String` with the US Constitution in it.
+A `String` of one character is a `String` just like a `String` with the text of the US Constitution in it.

 You might be OK with considering `true` and `false` as being on a scale, and thus _scalar_; and you're probably OK with numbers like `Float`s and `Integer`s